CuriousTama/Unity-GenericStateMachine/README.md

 # Generic State Machine for unity (C#)

 A state machine that try to be compatible with every use case possible.

+Tested and working Unity 2021.3.1f1 (LTS)
 <br> </br>
 ## How is this state machine generic ?